 Dr. Colleen is the founder of The School of Self Help, where people can access their own self help tools without the costs and time associated with traditional therapy.
 She literally wrote the book on happiness with the book "Happiness in B.A.L.A.N.C.E: What We Know Now," and researched the major factors correlated with one's sense of happiness and well being during her pre-doctoral residency.
 Her clinical areas of focus are; addiction, weight loss, and relationships.

 "Toda Rabah!!!
-This mini course has made me really stop and thing about what, how, when, why, where and how much I eat.
+This mini course has made me really stop and think about what, how, when, why, where and how much I eat.
 It also has taught me to reward myself in new ways that do not include food.
 I now view food as fuel to run my new body, not as a comforting friend.
-I have urged but I quickly am able to change the thought.Thank you.
+I have urges but I quickly am able to change the thought.Thank you.

 - Ari Ben-Zion